 Sentence Completion Tests

 Sentence completion measures involve giving you incomplete sentences where you are asked to complete the sentences with your thoughts or feelings.
-This type of test can provide insights into your attitudes, beliefs, and personality traits.
+This type of psychological test can provide insights into your attitudes, beliefs, and personality traits.
 Sentence completion is a bit less revealing than the first two listed, but they have an advantage in that they can be tailored to the specific areas you are looking for more information about.

 Draw-a-Person (DAP)